Bernie Madoff: Death

-Bernard Madoff had a heart attack in December 2013, and reportedly had end-stage renal disease (ESRD).
-According to CBS New York and other news sources, Madoff claimed in an email to CNBC in January 2014 that he had kidney cancer, but this was unconfirmed.
-In a court filing from his lawyer in February 2020, it was revealed Madoff had chronic kidney failure.

-On February 17, 2022, Madoff's sister, Sondra Weiner, and her husband, Marvin, were both found dead with gun wounds in their Boynton Beach, Florida home.
-The deaths of Sondra, 87, and Marvin, 90, were labeled by police as a potential murder-suicide.

 Philanthropy and other activities

 Madoff was a prominent philanthropist, who served on boards of nonprofit institutions, many of which entrusted his firm with their endowments.
 The collapse and freeze of his personal assets and those of his firm affected businesses, charities, and foundations around the world, including the Chais Family Foundation, the Robert I. Lappin Charitable Foundation, the Picower Foundation, and the JEHT Foundation which were forced to close.
 Madoff donated approximately $6 million to lymphoma research after his son Andrew was diagnosed with the disease.

 He and his wife gave over $230,000 to political causes since 1991, with the bulk going to the Democratic Party.

 Madoff served as the chairman of the board of directors of the Sy Syms School of Business at Yeshiva University, and as treasurer of its board of trustees.
 He resigned his position at Yeshiva University after his arrest.
 Madoff also served on the board of New York City Center, a member of New York City's Cultural Institutions Group (CIG).
 He served on the executive council of the Wall Street division of the UJA Foundation of New York which declined to invest funds with him because of the conflict of interest.

 Madoff undertook charity work for the Gift of Life Bone Marrow Foundation and made philanthropic gifts through the Madoff Family Foundation, a $19 million private foundation, which he managed along with his wife.
 They also donated money to hospitals and theaters.
 The foundation also contributed to many educational, cultural, and health charities, including those later forced to close because of Madoff's fraud.
 After Madoff's arrest, the assets of the Madoff Family Foundation were frozen by a federal court.